Provisioning storage is mostly a manual job. But you can still tune your storage for greater performance and higher...

 At Nielsen, Stevenson would begin the provisioning process by huddling with the DBA whose system needed the storage.
 Before the job was done, however, provisioning would involve system and network administrators in addition to the storage team.

 The DBA knew the performance and capacity requirements, while the system administrator would make sure the hosts could find the newly provisioned storage.
 The network team handled the zoning, while the storage team did the actual carving up of the capacity.
 Even within the storage team, different groups might have a hand in the process.
 "The engineers would carve up the disk arrays.
-The operations group would do the LUN mapping and masking," explains Dan Weinstein, senior consultant at storage research and consulting firm GlassHouse Technologies Inc., Framingham, Mass.
+The operations group would do the LUN mapping and masking," explains Dan Weinstein, senior consultant at storage research and consulting firm GlassHouse Technologies Inc., Framingham, MA.

-Effective provisioning requires a coordinated effort (see "Provisioning best practice" sidebar) with good communication among all team members.
-In smaller organizations, "the storage team or maybe just one person would do it all by hand: allocate the storage in the array, configure the connections and point the hosts at the storage," says Jason Anderson, storage architect at Datalink Corp., a storage integrator in Chanhassen, Minn.
+Effective provisioning requires a coordinated effort (see "Provisioning best practices") with good communication among all team members.
+In smaller organizations, "the storage team or maybe just one person would do it all by hand: allocate the storage in the array, configure the connections and point the hosts at the storage," says Jason Anderson, storage architect at Datalink Corp., a storage integrator in Chanhassen, MN.
 Even then, you still need information about the application and its performance, capacity and protection requirements, which will involve input from other people.

 "The first thing you need to do before you start provisioning the storage is to understand what is needed," says Weinstein.
 That means defining the application's service-level requirements in terms of storage capacity, protection, performance and resource management.
 Without knowing this information, administrators can't make the provisioning decisions that will be required almost immediately.

 The requirements must then be translated into storage terms: what kind of storage array and disk, which tier of storage and what RAID level.
 "Once you determine this information, you can look for appropriate [physical] space before you start carving it up logically," says Weinstein.